Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Pre-Group Consultation

-Meet individually with the facilitator or our Clinical Director to discuss goals, assess readiness, and ensure the group is the right fit.
-This screening process protects you and other members.
+Before joining any group, you will meet individually with the group facilitator or our Clinical Director to discuss your goals, assess readiness, and ensure the group is the right fit.
+This screening process protects both you and the other members.

-Your first session establishes the container: confidentiality expectations, communication guidelines, and norms for safety and respect.
+Your first session establishes the container: confidentiality expectations, communication guidelines, and the group's norms for safety and respect.
 This foundation is essential for the depth of sharing that follows.

 Facilitated Process